Iamasamwich/fitness_track_server/README.md

 ### Prerequisites
 You will need to have Node, NPM, and MySQL installed on your computer.

-You can check this by running these commands
+You can check this by running these commands in a terminal

 `which node && which npm && which mysql`